xact-con/_project-events/ReadMe.md

 ##### Events #####
 - list of all event's types
 - push the button to log an event
+- push 'Close app' button to close the application

 <img src="imgs\events.jpg" title="event's types" height="380" width="197"/>

 ##### Analysis #####
 - list of available reports, for report for a specific day enter a date
 - push the button to generate a report
+- push 'Hide report' button to close a report

 <img src="imgs\report.jpg" title="reports" height="380" width="197"/>